sarahcssiqueira/sarahcssiqueira/readme.md

 Hello, I'm Sarah, a software engineer from Brazil 🇧🇷

-Some of my projects available at [sarahjobs.com](https://sarahjobs.com/), regularly writing articles on [dev.to/sarahcssiqueira](https://dev.to/sarahcssiqueira).
+Some of my projects available at [sarahsiqueira.com](https://sarahsiqueira.com/), writing articles on [dev.to/sarahcssiqueira](https://dev.to/sarahcssiqueira).
 To reach me send me a email to **sarahcosiqueira@gmail.com**

 🌟 Fun fact: I am a former physics student, turns out my math skills were not good enough for the kind of physicist I wanted to become 🤷🏻‍♀️